viictor1224/bank-transfer-scheduler/README.md

 This project was developed in the clean architecture model which helps using the concepts of low coupling and high cohesion.

-This backend was built with the Java programming language using the Apache Maven as a dependency manager and H2 embedded database to persist data.
+This backend was built using Java programming language, Apache Maven as a dependency manager and H2 embedded database to persist data.

 ### Built With